 Will martial arts make my child violent?

 No. Martial arts are used for self-defense and as a last resort.
-The core principles of O'Riley Karate Centers is solving problems by peaceful resolution and having the self-confidence to not rely on violent behavior.
+The core principles of O'Riley Karate Centers, LLC is solving problems by peaceful resolution and having the self-confidence to not rely on violent behavior.

 My child is not very athletic.
 Can they still benefit from martial arts?

 Certainly.
 We teach them skills that will help with their coordination, flexibility and strength.
 We make sure that the activities we assign are appropriate for the child’s athletic level.